 The history of the Morgan dollar shows how coins and current events often intersect.
 It would never have been minted if silver hadn’t fluctuated in value because of increased silver mining in the newly settled West.
 That fluctuation and a loophole in minting policy made the coining of silver dollars, for a short time, a good get-rich-quick scheme.
 That scheming created inflation which affected the economy which inspired legislation which mandated a new silver dollar: the Morgan Dollar.

-If you would like are interested in searching for or purchasing a piece of 19th century American history, we at Mullen Coins would be more than happy to assist you.
+If you would like are interested in searching for or purchasing a piece of 19th century American history, we at Grand Rapids Coins would be more than happy to assist you.
 Contact us today.